kedwar83/opensuse-automatic-offline-updates/README.md

 - The first service runs `transactional-update` during shutdown.
 - The second service checks for errors during the next boot and notifies the user if any issues occurred.

-## Prerequisites

-- A Linux distribution that uses `transactional-update`, such as openSUSE MicroOS or SUSE Linux Enterprise Micro.
-- `libnotify` for desktop notifications (or `dunst`, depending on your environment).

 ## Installation Steps

 ### 1. Create the Transactional Update Shutdown Service